mmbros/taskengine/README.md

         Work      WorkFunc   // The work function
     }

-The `WorkFunc` receives in input a `context`, the instance number of the worker and the `Task`, and returns an object that meets the `Result` interface.
+The `WorkFunc` receives in input a `context`, the `*Worker` and the instance number of the worker and the `Task`, and returns an object that meets the `Result` interface.

-    type WorkFunc func(context.Context, int, Task) Result
+    type WorkFunc func(context.Context, *Worker, int, Task) Result

-The `Result` interface has only the `Success` method that must returns true in case of success and false otherwise.
+The `Result` interface has only the `Error` method.

     type Result interface {
-        Success() bool
+        Error() error
     }

+The returned error is used to determine the status of the task execution as follow:

+- Success:  error is nil
+- Canceled: error is context.Canceled
+- Error:    otherwise

 ## WorkerTasks